AdaptivElite/dynamic/README.md

 # dynamicjs
-Dynamic loader for ES6+ Javascript systems.
+Dynamic loader for NodeJS servers or programs.
+Accelerate development by only having to turn your head.

 ### Install
 `npm install dynamicjs`